nazares/decora/README.md

 # The PHP Framework for Web Applications

-Decora is an mvc framework, have been created on educational purpose and don't recommended to production usage.
+Decora is a tiny mvc framework, have been created on educational purpose and don't recommended to production usage.

 ![logo](/src/decora_logo.png)